 Crispy Air Fryer Potatoes

 3. Cook: Place the pieces in the air fryer basket and set them to cook at 400 degrees Fahrenheit.

 4. Shake: After 10 minutes, shake the basket.
-Then, return it.

-5. Serve: Check 8 to 10 minutes after to check if already golden brown.
-Then, serve with a drizzle of lemon juice and parsley.
+Check in 8 to 10 minutes after if already golden brown and crispy.

+5. Serve:Β Then, serve with a drizzle of lemon juice and parsley.

 Recipe Variations:

-• Spuds: Feel free to use your favorite type of spuds.
+• Potatoes: Feel free to use your favorite type of spuds.
 Gold potatoes, Yukon golds, white potatoes, or yellow potatoes are great alternatives.
-Just remember, if you use larger potatoes, simply cut them into smaller pieces using a sharp knife.
+Just remember, if using larger potatoes, simply cut them into smaller pieces using a sharp knife.Β

-• Seasoning: You can use your favorite seasonings.
-I like to use homemade ranch seasoning, cajun seasoning, or chili powder, etc.
+• Seasoning: I like to use homemade ranch seasoning, cajun seasoning, taco or chili powder, etc.Β

 • Oil: I mostly use extra virgin olive oil.
-However, you can use avocado oil, sesame oil, canola oil, or vegetable oil.
+However, avocado oil, sesame oil, canola oil, or vegetable oil are great alternatives.Β

 How to avoid uneven cooking in the Air Fryer?

-Do not overload the basket and arrange them into a single layer.
+Do not overload the basket and arrange the potatoes into a single layer.
 This way, there is enough space for the air to go around.
-If you have lots to prepare, cook in batches.
-Also, give it a shake in between cooking to rearrange the pieces.
+If you have lots to prepare, better cook in batches.
+Also, give the basket a shake in between cooking to rearrange the pieces.

-• Because we cook them with the skin on, you have to always wash them prior to cooking to remove the dirt.
+• If cooking the potatoes in the air fryer with the skin on, you have to always wash them before cooking to remove the dirt.Β

+Crispy Air Fryer Potatoes